chaseruskin/orbit/docs/src/reference/filesets.md

 ## Custom filesets

 Custom filesets are filesets that are be defined by the user for a specific target.
-These filesets are only searched for in the local ip and do not extend any of the ip's dependencies.
+By default, these filesets are only searched for in the local ip and do not extend any of the ip's dependencies.
+Set the `recursive` entry of a fileset true to apply it to all ips in the dependency graph.

-If a pattern does not start with an explicit relative path symbol (`.`), then Orbit assumes to look for the fileset across every possible subdirectory in the local ip by implicitly prepending the pattern with `**/`.
+If a pattern does not start with an explicit path delimiter (`/`), then Orbit assumes to look for the fileset across every possible subdirectory in the local ip by implicitly prepending the pattern with `**/`.

 ## Apply fileset patterns